kmcg3/Project-IV/README.md

 ## Acknowledgements

 - Original code by **Chris Prior** and **Jack Panter**
-- Modified and extended for a **dissertation on traumatic brain injury modelling**
+- Modified and extended for undergraduate work on  **modelling traumatic brain injury**

 ---